lewagon/data-engineering-setup/automation/README.md

 Can't be easily automated, needs student input.

-Close all terminals and open a new terminal (I had to do it twice), it should look like:
+Close all terminals and open a new terminal, it should look like:

 TODO: Add image asset
-(Imagine basic zsh + OMZ)
+(Imagine LW zsh setup)

 <br>